hughpastoll/dotfiles/setup_overview.md

 I want to have a script that configures mac OS to how a like it (so I don't have to go into menus etc when I get a new machine).

-- map the Capslock key to Esc.
+- map the Capslock key to Esc (can't just remap toggle key in Vim itself).
 - need to use the 'defaults' CLI utility that manages all the settings (stored in various '.plist' files (in e.g. ~/Library/Preferences/ but also elsewhere).
   You need to use the 'defaults' utility because all the .plist files are binary